jingwei87/cdstore/README.md

 INSTALLATION
 ------------

+##install packages by apt

 For linux user you can install the OpenSSL and Boost by the following:

  * sudo apt-get install libssl1.0.0 libboost-all-dev

 CONFIGURATION
 -------------